icfnext/aem-groovy-console/README.md

 Property | Description | Default Value
 ------------ | ------------- | ----------
-Email Enabled? | Check to enable email notification on completion of script execution. | False Email Recipients | Email addresses to receive notification. | [] Allowed Groups | List of group names that are authorized to use the console.
-If empty, no authorization check is performed. | []
+Email Enabled? | Check to enable email notification on completion of script execution. | `false` Email Recipients | Email addresses to receive notification. | `[]` Allowed Groups | List of group names that are authorized to use the console.
+If empty, no authorization check is performed. | `[]`
-Vanity Path Enabled? | Enables `/groovyconsole` vanity path. **Apache Sling Resource Resolver Factory** OSGi configuration must also be updated to allow vanity paths from `/etc`. | False
+Vanity Path Enabled? | Enables `/groovyconsole` vanity path. **Apache Sling Resource Resolver Factory** OSGi configuration must also be updated to allow vanity paths from `/etc`. | `false`
-Audit Disabled? | Disables auditing of script execution history. | False Display All Audit Records? | If enabled, all audit records (including records for other users) will be displayed in the console history. | False
+Audit Disabled? | Disables auditing of script execution history. | `false` Display All Audit Records? | If enabled, all audit records (including records for other users) will be displayed in the console history. | `false`

 ## Batch Script Execution